Vault-Software-Team/Vault-Engine/README.md

 ## rapidjson read-only error fix
 Go to external/discord-rpc/thirdparty and remove rapidjson-1.1.0 folder, then clone this: https://github.com/Tencent/rapidjson in thirdparty directory & rename the folder to rapidjson-1.1.0

+# RENDERER
+## Todo List

+- Point Light Shadow Mapping
+- some other stuff idk its 4:42 am rn